 When background tasks run on separate compute instances, such as in worker roles of a cloud-services–hosted application, you may need to scale different parts of the application using different scaling policies.
 For example, you may need to deploy additional user interface (UI) compute instances without increasing the number of background compute instances, or the opposite of this.
 If you offer different levels of service (such as basic and premium service packages), you may need to scale out the compute resources for premium service packages more aggressively than those for basic service packages in order to meet SLAs.

-Consider using the length of the queue over which UI and background compute instances communicate as a criterion for your autoscaling strategy.
-This is the best indicator of an imbalance or difference between the current load and the processing capacity of the background task.
+Consider the length of the queue over which UI and background compute instances communicate.
+Use it as a criterion for your autoscaling strategy.
+This is one possible indicator of an imbalance or difference between the current load and the processing capacity of the background task.
 There is a slightly more complex, but better attribute to base scaling decisions on.
 Use the time between when a message was sent and when its processing was complete, known as the critical time.
 If this critical time value is below a meaningful business threshold, then it is unnecessary to scale, even if the queue length is long.

 If you base your autoscaling strategy on counters that measure business processes, such as the number of orders placed per hour or the average execution time of a complex transaction, ensure that you fully understand the relationship between the results from these types of counters and the actual compute capacity requirements.
 It may be necessary to scale more than one component or compute unit in response to changes in business process counters.

 To prevent a system from attempting to scale out excessively, and to avoid the costs associated with running many thousands of instances, consider limiting the maximum number of instances that can be automatically added.
 Most autoscaling mechanisms allow you to specify the minimum and maximum number of instances for a rule.
 In addition, consider gracefully degrading the functionality that the system provides if the maximum number of instances have been deployed, and the system is still overloaded.